pryv/dev-site/source/customer-resources/ssl-certificate.md

 - `reg-slave`
 - `static`

-and reboot the follower and pryv services.
+And reboot the follower and pryv services.